The Global Telescope Network

 Can anyone out there provide any of the following?

-1. Grant writers.
+1. Intitutional grant writers.

-2. Direct officer contacts in the Space Force
+3. Direct officer contacts in Space Force

-3. Direct officer contacts in NASA or the NSF.
+4. Direct officer contacts in NASA or the NSF.

 The Solution

-Thousands of telescopes with one mission
+100 telescopes with one mission

 If you can help with this critical funding, contact us immediately with the form below.
 Planet Earth may depend on it.